tellistone/logdaddy/README.md

 The Gangsta Log Spam tool!

-Bombard your cluster with Raw, Syslog, JSON, CEF, Paloalto, Netflow, Beats, GELF, Cluster-to-Cluster messages to every input at once with the press of a button!
+Bombard your Graylog cluster with Raw, Syslog, JSON, CEF, Paloalto, Netflow, Beats, GELF, Cluster-to-Cluster messages to every input at once with the press of a button!

 Confluence page with instructions on how to install and use here: